Find out about how to travel to Normandy. Here are various ways to get to Normandy in north France.

 Brittany Ferries leaving Portsmouth

-Portsmouth to Cherbourg only runs May to September during the day.
+Portsmouth to Cherbourg runs during the day and night.
 Because of the tides, departure times can change by up to an hour.
-The ferry takes from 3 hours to 3 hours 30 minutes depending on which ferry you take.
+The ferry takes from 7 hours 30 minutes to 8 hours depending on which ferry you take.

 Portsmouth to Cherbourg Timetable.